Lascar: Twentieth century

 In the 1950s the use of the term "lascar" declined with the ending of the British Empire.
-The Indian “Lascar Act” of 1832 was finally repealed in 1963.
+The Indian "Lascar Act" of 1832 was finally repealed in 1963.
 However, "traditional" Indian deck and Pakistani engine crews continued to be used in Australia until 1986 when the last crew was discharged from the P&O and replaced by a general-purpose crew of Pakistanis.

+By location

-Lascars in the Mascarene Islands
+Mascarene Islands

 Presumably because Muslim lascars manned the "coolie ships" that carried Indian and Chinese indentured labour to the sugar plantations of the Mascarene Islands, the term lascar is also used in Mauritius, Réunion and the Seychelles to refer to Muslims, by both Muslims and non-Muslims.